Dechtman Wealth Management | March 21, 2024

 All contributions into a traditional 401k are made with pretax dollars.
 That includes both your own contributions and those made by your employer.
 Therefore, both the employee and employer contributions and the earnings on those contributions are subject to taxes when withdrawn in retirement.

-Roth 401ks tout the benefit of tax-free growth and withdrawals.
+Roth 401ks tout the benefit of potential tax-free growth and withdrawals.
 However, a portion of the contributions into the Roth 401k account — any employer contributions — will need to be taxed at withdrawal.
 So, the Roth election will lower your tax obligation in your retirement years, but it won’t eliminate it entirely.

 Employer matches are a valuable part of your compensation package.
 Even with a Roth 401k, the employer contributions will likely go to a traditional 401k.
 That means the money will be subject to taxes at withdrawal.
 If your employer allows their match to go into a Roth 401(k), that is likely going to be the best option for you.